marczaku/103-csharp-structured/3-arrays/slides/README.md

 ### Reference-Type

 At this point, we need to do a short introduction to a rather complex topic: Reference Types.
-Firstly, let's look at Reference Types (which are almost all types that you've used so far):
+Firstly, let's look at Value Types (which are almost all types that you've used so far):

 ```cs
 int a = 5; // 5